sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/02-spring-boot-testing-tutorial.md

 ## Types of Tests

-**Unit Tests:** These are the tests to verify the behaviour of a single unit, and ideally they shouldn't depend on frameworks like Spring or Hibernate etc.
+**Unit Tests:** These are the tests to verify the behaviour of a single unit, and ideally they shouldn't depend on frameworks like Spring or Hibernate, etc.

 **Slice Tests:** These are the tests to verify a slice of the application such as Web layer or Persistence layer etc. Spring Boot provides support for testing slices of the application